GlaistersFarm/glaistersfarm/farmhouse.markdown

 - an integrated dishwasher,
 - a microwave, four slice toaster and kettle.

-{% include gallery id="diningkitchen" %}
+{% include gallery id="diningkitchen" layout="half" %}

 ## Bedrooms

-The cottage has four well appointed bedrooms.
+The farmhouse has four well appointed bedrooms.
 Two are doubles with kingsize beds and superking duvets, one of these bedrooms is ensuite.
-Two are twin rooms and one of these is on the ground floor.
+Both double rooms have original fireplaces (not working).
+The remaiing two bedrooms are twin rooms and one of these is on the ground floor.
+All the beds have luxurious memory foam topped mattresses and crisp, white bed linens.

+### Ensuite Double

+Relax in a kingsize bed, curl up with a good book in the rocking chair or wash away the day in the walk in shower in the ensuite bathroom.
+This bed room has beautiful views over the surrounding countryside.

+{% include gallery id="bedroom1" %}

+### Double

+Relax in a kingsize bed, curl up with a good book on the small sofa or simply enjoy the stunning views of the surrounding countryside.

+{% include gallery id="bedroom2" %}

+### Upstairs Twin

-The double rooms have a chair or couch, bedside tables and lamps and a freestanding wardrobe.
+Has a chair, bedside tables with lamps and drawer units for clothes storage.

+{% include gallery id="bedroom3" %}

+### Downstairs Twin

-The twin rooms have a chair, bedside tables with lamps and drawer units for clothes storage.
+Has a chair, bedside tables with lamps and drawer units for clothes storage.

-{% include gallery id="bedrooms" %}
+{% include gallery id="bedroom4" %}

 ## Bathrooms

-The cottage has three bathrooms including a main bathroom with bath and separate shower, an ensuite with a shower and a downstairs toilet.
+The farmhouse has three bathrooms including a main bathroom with bath and separate shower, an ensuite with a shower and a downstairs toilet.

 {% include gallery id="bathroom" %}